(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

 Purchasing rental properties is one way for investors to build wealth.
 Some property owners manage their own rental properties, while others hire a property manager.

 Those choosing to manage their own units save money on management fees.
 But they take on all the responsibilities of a landlord.

 With typical management fees between 8-12% of the monthly rental value of the property, is hiring a property manager worth the money?

-Only you can decide.
-But here are some important things to consider about yourself as a real estate investor and about the job property managers can do for their clients.
+Below are some important things to consider about yourself as a real estate investor and about the job property managers can do for their clients to understand if one is right for you.

 Understand Your Property Management Needs